chris-streeks/Yubico_CSV_Conversion_Tool_For_Duo/README.md

 * Non Destructive! - Original source material is **not** modified with this script.
 * Scaleable!
 This script is performant even with CSV files containing 100K+ entries.
-* Fast.
+* Fast!
 Convert your file and be on your way.

 ![](/Images/conversion.png)
 ## 💻 Requirements